patternfly/patternfly-react/packages/patternfly-4/react-charts/src/components/ChartStack/examples/ChartStack.md

 </div>
 ```

-## Monthly vertical stack with bottom aligned legend and responsive container
+## Monthly stacked bar chart with bottom aligned legend and responsive container
+This demonstrates monthly data and responsiveness for mobile
 ```js
 import React from 'react';
 import { Chart, ChartStack, ChartThemeColor } from '@patternfly/react-charts';